 editors chose the brightest photo of the shoot and called the article, “The

 Trials and Triumphs of a Working Wife.”
-Although the article did not come out

-Interestingly, according to the article Julie loved
+of Julie.
+According to the writer, Julie loved

 to be silly and rowdy, but had to save that aspect of her personality for the